adamkozak/ADA2017-project/Project/README.md

 in reviews (length of review, number of reviews) can be linked to a particular author, author group or genre.
 The second goal is to analyze the tone and the emotions carried by the comments and to see if certain authors, groups or genres attract certain emotions.
-The analysis will probably be realized using an external emotion recognition tools for text.
+The analysis will probably be realized using external emotion recognition tools for text.
 The third goal is to relate the emotion analysis to time, to see whether review tones change over time and if the increase in popularity and accessibility of the internet has contributed to changes in commenter behavior or polarization of comments.
 The story we would like to tell is to show something interesting